ystamaritq/books-search/README.md

 ### Project Technologies

-Here is a list of all the core technologies / core dependencies used to develop this application.

-- `Node.js - An asynchronous event-driven JavaScript runtime`
+The Google Books is based on MERN stack which is the combination of technologies used to create a web application. **MERN** includes four open-source components: _MongoDB_, _Express_, _React_, and _Node.js_ where:

+- **MongoDB:** A cross-platform document database
-- `Express - Node.js web application framework that provides a robust set of features for web and mobile applications`
+- **Express:** A back-end web application framework, minimalist web framework for node.
-- `Deploy web app using Heroku`

-### Node Dependencies

-The **dependencies** listed below are all the `npm packages` used throughout the App (MERN stack **Mongo-Express-React-Node**).
+- **React:** A JavaScript library for building user interfaces
+- **Node.js:** A cross-platform JavaScript runtime environment

+- `mongoose` - Object modeling tool designed to work in an asynchronous environment
 - `node` - An asynchronous event-driven JavaScript runtime
-- `react` - A JavaScript library for building user interfaces
-- `express` - Minimalist web framework for node.
-- `mongoose` - Object modeling tool designed to work in an asynchronous environment
-- `Ant Design` - React UI CSS library antd
+- `antd` - Ant Design React UI CSS library
 - `google-books-search` - A simple Node.js client for the Google Books API.

 ---